johnsonandjohnson/Bodiless-JS/packages/vital-navigation/doc/SubMenu.md

-# Vital SubMenu Component
+# CX SubMenu Component

-The Vital SubMenu Component provides a generic submenu that can used appended to menu components.
-Similar to Vital Menu, this component provides a Wrapper, rendered as `<ul>`, and applies Vital MenuTitle to the Title inside every Item list (`<li>` element).
+The CX SubMenu Component provides a generic submenu that can used appended to menu components.
+Similar to CX Menu, this component provides a Wrapper, rendered as `<ul>`, and applies CX MenuTitle to the Title inside every Item list (`<li>` element).

 ## Site Builder Details

-From a Site Builder perspective, Vital SubMenu is comprised of a token collection (`vitalSubMenu`) that can appended directly to menus, without providing submenu clean component.
-You can use the base Vital SubMenu token (`vitalSubMenu.Base`) as it is, or you can recompose it to meet your site's requirements.
+From a Site Builder perspective, CX SubMenu is comprised of a token collection (`cxSubMenu`) that can appended directly to menus, without providing submenu clean component.
+You can use the base CX SubMenu token (`cxSubMenu.Base`) as it is, or you can recompose it to meet your site's requirements.

-Some recomposed tokens are already provided for Vital, like:
+Some recomposed tokens are already provided for CX, like:

-- Footer (vitalSubMenu.Footer)
+- Footer (cxSubMenu.Footer)
-- TopNav (vitalSubMenu.TopNav)
+- TopNav (cxSubMenu.TopNav)
-- Burger (vitalSubMenu.Burger)
+- Burger (cxSubMenu.Burger)

 ### Usage